cloud-bulldozer/benchmark-operator/docs/installation.md

 * [pgbench](pgbench.md)
 * [fs-drift](fs-drift.md)

-If you want to add a new workload please follow these [instructions](../CONTRIBUTE.md#Add-workload) to submit a PR
+If you want to add a new workload please follow these [instructions](../CONTRIBUTE.md#Add-workload) to submit a PR.
+Please read [elasticsearch](elasticsearch.md) for further info on setting your cr with values for allowing of indexing to elasticsearch.

 ### Clean up
 Now that we're running workloads we can cleanup by running following commands